 6. Generic Human Resources Email Inbox

-Creating a generic email address for human resources helps to maintain a professional image and build credibility with job applicants.
-Use a generic email address to receive job applications and connect qualified candidates with your hiring team more efficiently.
+Creating a generic email address for human resources helps maintain a professional image and build credibility with job applicants.
+You can use it to receive job applications and connect qualified candidates with your hiring team more efficiently.

 Here are some examples of generic human resources inbox addresses: